inbo/tutorials/content/tutorials/spatial_variograms/index.md

 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-gauss-residuals-1.png"
 id="fig-gauss-residuals"
 alt="Figure 9: Residual distribution of the Matérn model for semivariance.
 Reasonably Gaussian as well, with some imagination." />

-<figcaption>Figure 9: Residual distribution of the Matérn model for semivariance.
+<figcaption>Residual distribution of the Matérn model for semivariance.
 Reasonably Gaussian as well, with some imagination.</figcaption><br>

-The regression results for scale, range, and nugget are 0.15, 13.95, 0.32, respectively.
+The regression results for scale, range, and nugget are 0.12, 16.76, 0.35, respectively.

 Conversion to our slightly more meaningful parameters: